CookiePLMonster/CookiePLMonster.github.io/_posts/2020-06-18-silentpatch-mafia-ii-definitive-edition-r2.md

 # Download

-The modification can be downloaded in *Mods & Patches*.
+The modification can be downloaded from *Mods & Patches*.
 Click here to head to the game's page directly:

 <a href="{% link _games/mafia2-de.md %}#silentpatch" class="button" role="button" target="_blank">{{ site.theme_settings.download_icon }} Download SilentPatch for Mafia II: Definitive Edition</a> \\
 After downloading, all you need to do is to extract the archive to the game's directory and that's it!
 Not sure how to proceed?
 Check the [Setup Instructions]({% link pages/setup-instructions.md %}).